Particular/docs.particular.net/servicecontrol/db-compaction.md

 NOTE: At this point, it is advisable to take a backup copy of the existing database directory as re-importing can sometimes fail.
 To do this, ensure that ServiceControl is not running, then copy the contents of the database directory.

 * Delete the database directory contents.
-* Start ServiceControl, again in the maintenance mode.
+* Start ServiceControl, again in maintenance mode.
 This will populate the database directory with a blank database.

 ### Step 4: Import the exported data